-Yes, you can use Amazon Alexa to control a Nest Thermostat.
+Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
-And of course, you can use Google Assistant to control your Nest.
+Google's own voice control technology, like Google Assistant, can be used to operate your Nest.

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

-A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.

 To lock a Nest:

-A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone as well as a computer.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 - Hook up your Nest Thermostat.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

 9. How to Set a Nest Thermostat Schedule